akaninja/akaninja.github.io/index.md

 ## What am I studying
-I've been taking courses on CSharp and Unity.
+I've been taking classes on CSharp and Unity.
 In the future I plan on learning C++ and Unreal (probrably).
+Also I've been studying Game Design, Screenplay, 3D modelling and some other stuff, but my focus is on programming.
+Game design is the second mais area of interest.